 Before these changes, the InnerSource component is unknown and no indication of the InnerSource transitive dependencies.

-After these changes, InnerSource is recognized and all the associated transitive dependencies are highlighted.
+After these changes, InnerSource is recognized and all the associated transitive dependencies are indicated.

-Also, the CIP provides a link to the producer report via View Latest Report:
+The CIP also provides a link to the producer report via View Latest Report:

 Better Detection of Direct Dependencies